Home/Meats/Raw Elk Skirt

 Possible Risks & Side Effects

-!Raw meat can carry pathogens; ensure proper cooking to avoid foodborne illnesses.
+!Raw meat can carry pathogens; ensure proper cooking to eliminate bacteria.

-!Individuals with certain allergies or sensitivities may react to game meats.
+!Individuals with certain allergies or sensitivities should consult a healthcare provider before consumption.

 How to Prepare & Consume

-Best cooked to medium-rare to retain moisture and flavor; marinating can enhance tenderness.
+Best cooked to medium-rare to retain moisture and flavor; marinating can enhance tenderness and taste.

 Smart Selection & Storage